lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 ### The Router Presenter's Role

-The job of the Router's Presenter is simple: send the event on to the ViewController.
+The job of the Router's Presenter is simple - send the event on to the ViewController:

 ```swift
 extension RootRouterPresenter: ListRouter {